 The above estimates proved unrealistically optimistic.
 Four years after the launch of Project Argus, a mere 100 stations had come online.
-From there, project growth leveled off, and today total participation sits at just 142 stations, far short of the number necessary to achieve the stated goal of real-time full-sky coverage.
+From there, project growth leveled off, and by August 2009, total participation sits at just 144 stations in 27 countries, far short of the number necessary to achieve the stated goal of real-time full-sky coverage.